Dan Hannon

-Dan Hannon is an American record producer, audio engineer, mixer, songwriter, and musician.
-He has produced, co-produced, co-written, and performed on albums that have sold over 4.5 million copies, that have been streamed over one billion times.
-His current Billboard chart success includes two number one albums, three number one songs, 13 top ten albums, 15 top twenty albums, three top ten rock albums, and four top ten alternative albums.
-Dan co-produced the album Cope, released on April 1, 2014, with the Manchester Orchestra and went on to produce the Simple Math album, which was released on May 10, 2011, for Manchester Orchestra.
+Dan Hannon is an American record producer, audio engineer, mixer, songwriter, and musician best known for his work with the band Manchester Orchestra.
+His works have been streamed over one billion times.
+He has produced, co-produced, co-written, and performed on albums which have sold over 4.5 million copies.
+His Billboard chart success includes two number-one albums, three number-one songs, 13 top ten albums, 15 top 20 albums, three top 10 rock albums, and four top 10 alternative albums.

-In 2008, he was enlisted to co-produce their second release, Mean Everything To Nothing, with Joe Chiccarelli, resulting in the top ten rock hit "I've Got Friends".
+In 2007, Manchester Orchestra released their debut album, I'm Like A Virgin Losing A Child', which Hannon produced.
+In 2007.5, he was enlisted to co-produce their second release, Mean Everything To Nothing with Joe Chiccarelli, resulting in the top 10 rock hit "I've Got Friends".
+Along with the band Hannon produced the Simple Math album, which was released on May 10, 2011.
+He then produced their follow-up album Cope, which was released on April 1, 2014.
+Hannon has played an instrumental role in virtually every commercial recording released by the band and continues to be a frequent collaborator with frontman Andy Hull.